 - 300 ml - vegetable broth or water

 - 250 gr. - dried prunes

 - 1 tbsp. - red Paprika

 - 1 tbsp. - Flour

-- Cut the rabbit in pieces, oven a meat with flour, sprinkle it with salt and pepper.
+- Cut the rabbit in pieces, oven meat with flour, sprinkle it with salt and pepper.

 - Fry the meat on each side for about 3-5 minutes with 2 tablespoons oil until the meat becomes golden in color and is sealed.
 When it is ready, place it on paper towels to drain from the oil.

-- In a deep stew dish arrange the meat, tomatoes, fried onions, carrots, wine, garlic, plums, spices, broth and remaining oil.
+- In a deep stew, dish arranges the meat, tomatoes, fried onions, carrots, wine, garlic, plums, spices, broth, and remaining oil.